Common Award Management Questions

 - Impact of this change on the project

 Your Grant or Contract Officer will submit the request to the sponsor for approval.

-You must complete the Project Manager Change form found on the Campus Controller's Office (CCO) webpages.
-Follow the instructions on the form for returning to CCO.
+You must complete the Project Manager Change Form found on the Campus Controller's Office (CCO) website.
+Follow the instructions on the form for returning the form to CCO.
 CCO will validate the new personnel and update PeopleSoft.
 Once PeopleSoft is updated, the change is forwarded to firstname.lastname@example.org to be updated in infoEd.

-- The award sponsor and their terms and conditions; the terms and conditions may restrict rebudgeting without prior approval, and/or they may impose a dollar amount limitation on reallocations
+- The award sponsor and their terms and conditions.
+The terms and conditions may restrict re-budgeting without prior approval, and/or may impose a dollar amount limitation on reallocations.

 - The categories of expenses that you are trying to move to/from; for example, funding cannot be moved from participant support to another category without prior approval from the sponsor